Andreas Glyniadakis: NBA

-Glyniadakis was selected by the Detroit Pistons, with the 58th overall pick of the 2003 NBA Draft.
+Glyniadakis was selected by the Detroit Pistons, with the 58th overall pick of the 2003 NBA draft.
 In the 2005–06 season, he played with the Roanoke Dazzle of the NBA D-League.
 He played with the Atlanta Hawks during the 2006 NBA preseason, but he was cut before the regular season began.
 He also played with the Albuquerque Thunderbirds of the NBA D-League, and with them, he won the D-League championship, in the year 2006.

 Glyniadakis was signed by the NBA's Seattle SuperSonics, on 5 November 2006.
 With the Sonics, he appeared in 13 regular season games, in which he averaged 1.3 points per game.
 He was waived by the Sonics on 4 January 2007.

-Glyniadakis' final NBA game was played on January 2, 2007, in an 88–112 loss to the Dallas Mavericks.
+Glyniadakis' final NBA game was played on 2 January 2007 in an 88–112 loss to the Dallas Mavericks.
 In his last NBA game, he recorded no stats, and only played for a total of 52 seconds, as he was substituted in at the very end of the 4th quarter, for Damien Wilkins.
-Glyniadakis also played with the Boston Celtics's Summmer League squad in the 2007 NBA Summer League, in Las Vegas, Nevada.
+Glyniadakis also played with the Boston Celtics's Summer League squad in the 2007 NBA Summer League, in Las Vegas, Nevada.